Skip to main content

 • src/config directory contains all the configuration files.

-• src/main.ts the entry file that runs at the very beginning of the application.
+• src/main.ts is the entry file that runs at the very beginning of the application.

-• storage directory contains all the files, media that needs to be kept secret, including the uploaded files, log files so on.
+• storage directory contains all the files and media that need to be kept secure, including uploaded files and log files.

-• .env the environment file that contains all the environment variables.
+• .env is the environment file that contains all the environment variables.

-• warlock.config.ts the configuration file for the warlock.
+• warlock.config.ts is the configuration file for Warlock.

-So this is the basic structure for the project.
+This is the basic structure of the project.

 App Directory

-The app directory's concept is simple, it contains list of modules.
-Each module has certain structure, let's see the structure of the users module:
+The app directory's concept is straightforward: it contains a list of modules.
+Each module has a specific structure.
+Let's explore the structure of the users module:

 App Modules

-A module is a contained directory that contains all the code related to a certain feature, for example the users module contains all the code related to the users, including the controllers, models, routes, events, mail, and so on.
+A module is a contained directory that includes all the code related to a specific feature.
+For example, the users module contains all the code related to users, including controllers, models, routes, events, mail, and more.

-Each module should have similar file/folder structure to make the application's code consistent and easy to understand.
+Each module should have a similar file/folder structure to maintain consistency and make the application's code easy to understand.

-Any directory inside src/app directory is considered a module, so you can create as many modules as you want.
+Any directory inside the src/app directory is considered a module, so you can create as many modules as you need.

-Let's see the very basic structure of the users module:
+Let's see the basic structure of the users module:

 ├── users